The Cote Family

 Neepawa Cubs 1955-1960

-The Cubs won six more crowns in the next decade and were a dominant tournament team in this golden era of Manitoba baseball.
-Their league consisted of Eden, Wellwood, Springhill, Plumas Birnie and the Neepawa Farmers.
+The Neepawa Cubs of 1955-1960 were coached by Merv Buchanan and Doug Birch.
+They started out as juveniles in the early 1950s before winning the Neepawa and District League Championships in 1955, 1956, 1959, and 1960.
+The Cubs won six more crowns in the next decade, and were a dominate team in this golden era of Manitoba baseball.
+Their league consisted of Eden, Wellwood, Springhill, Plumas, and the Neepawa Farmers.

 Morris Seafoot

-Morris Seafoot was the iron man third baseman for the Riverside Canucks.
-The Riverside Canucks were at the top of the tournament squad in the 40’s, 50’s, and 60’s and Seafoot was a fierce competitor during this time but was always Mr. Congeniality after the game.
-When Riverside joined the M.S.B.L.
-Seafoot took on the role of coach and was at the helm of the team for several years.
-Morris also performed diamond maintenance and after he retired from active service, he became Riverside’s most active fan.
-Morris was given the distinction of being a Life Member of the Riverside Baseball Club.
+Morris Seafoot was born in Wawanesa, Manitoba on August 24, 1926.
+Seafoot was a third-baseman for the Riverside Canucks.
+The Canucks were a top tournament team during the 1940s, ’50s, and ’60s, and Seafoot was a large part of this success.
+He was a fierce competitor, though was always Mr. Congenial after the game.
+When Riverside joined the Manitoba Senior Baseball League (MSBL), Seafoot took on the role of coach, and he was at the helm of the team for several years.
+On top of this, he also performed diamond maintenance.
+When Seafoot retired, he took on the role of Riverside’s most active and loyal fan.
+He was given the distinction of being a Life Member of the Riverside Baseball Club.

-Gus Pantel started playing in Senior baseball in 1946 in Notre Dame.
-Initially Gus played in many tournaments in the League towns and in Belmont, St. Jean, La Broquerie and St. Pierre.
-Notre Dame won the South Central League Championship from 1947-49 with Gus and Hall of Fame inductee Gerry Vigier pitching.
-Pantel led Notre Dame to victory over Letellier and first place prize of $350.
-In 1950 Gus was signed by the Carman Cardinals of the Mandak League and played one year with another career highlight being a one hit 5-1 victory over Minot in a semi-final of an Osborne Stadium tournament in front of 4000 fans.
-In 1951 he returned to Notre Dame where his strong pitching performances helped them to be a dominate team in tournaments for 5-6 years.
-Gus was one of the premier pitchers in Central Manitoba in this era and he was known for a variety of pitches including an aspirin tablet sized fastball.
+Gus Pantel was born in Notre Dame, Manitoba on November 20, 1932.
+Pantel started playing senior baseball in 1946 with Notre Dame.
+Early in his career, however, Pantel also played in many tournaments throughout the surrounding area, including in Belmont, St. Jean, La Broquerie, and St. Pierre.
+While pitching with Notre Dame from 1947-49, Pantel and his team won the South Central League championship every year.
+He did this alongside fellow inductee Gerry Vigier.
+In 1950, Pantel signed with the Carman Cardinals of the Mandak League, where he played one year.
+During this year, he pitched a one-hit victory over Minot in a packed Osborne Stadium during semi-finals.
+In 1951 Pantel returned to Notre Dame, where his strong pitching performances helped them to be a dominate team in tournaments for 5-6 years.
+Pantel was one of the premier pitchers in central Manitoba during this era, and was known for his wide array of pitches, including a pretty awesome fastball.

 Delbert “Deb” Mealy

-Deb Mealy was an excellent all around player who was a good pitcher, hitter, competitor and sportsman.
-Deb started playing Senior ball in 1948 with the Fairfax All Stars.
-Deb played with many teams- Morden, Fisher Branch, Souris and Riverside, but primarily in the South Central League with Fairfax All Stars, Elgin Cubs, and Glenboro.
-Mealy was named utility All Star player with Riverside at the prestigious Indian Head, Saskatchewan tournament in 1955 and won the South Central League in 1972-73-74 with Elgin.
+Delbert Mealy was born in Fairfax, Manitoba on November 4, 1932.
+Mealy was an excellent all-round player who was a good pitcher, hitter competitor, and sportsman.
+He started playing senior baseball in 1948 with the Fairfax All-Stars, though he went on to play with a slew of teams, including Morden, Fisher Branch, Souris, Riverside, and Glenboro.
+Mealy was named utility all-star player with Riverside at the prestigious Indian Head, Saskatchewan tournament in 1955.
+Mealy later went on to win the South Central League title in 1972, ’73, and ’74 with Elgin.

 Gordie Lyall

-Gordie Lyall won the Provincial Championships with the Kenton Bantams in 1952 and the Midgets in 1953, and with Hamiota-Kenton in 1957 and 1958.
-Gordie played Senior League tournaments with Hamiota, Kenton, Oak Lake, and Virden from 1957-1964.
-Gordie was appointed Souris Sports director in 1962 and won the South Central League title in 1963 as playing coach of the Souris Cardinals.
-Lyall played for the Hamiota Red Sox M.S.B.L. from 1964-72 and won the league batting crown with a .449 average.
-Lyall was also named to second All Star team in 1964 and 1966, and then to the first All Star team in 1967.
-He led the league in singles (30) and hits (35).
-Gordie was the Red Sox MVP in 1968 and has a M.S.B.L. career batting average of .301.
-He coached the Souris Bantam BB’s in 1962, the Hamiota Juvenile team in 1972 and the Hamiota Bison’s in 1974 to Provincial Championships.
-Gordie also coached Team Toba Juvenile in 1988 and umpired in the M.S.B.L. from 1973-85 in three Western Canada Championships and one Canadian Senior Championship.
+Gordie Lyall was born in Hamiota, Manitoba on September 3, 1940.
+Lyall won the provincial championships with the Kenton bantam team in 1952, the midgets in 1953, and with Hamiota-Kenton in 1957 and ’58.
+Lyall played senior league tournaments with Hamiota, Kenton, Oak Lake, and Virden from 1957-64.
+He was appointed the Souris Sports director in 1962, and won the South Central League title in 1963 as playing coach of the Souris Cardinals.
+Lyall went on to play for the Hamiota Red Sox in the Manitoba Senior Baseball League (MSBL) from 1964-72, and won the league batting crown once with a .449 average.
+He was named to the second all-star team in 1964 and 1966, and then to the first all-star team in 1967.
+He led the league in singles and hits for that year.
+Lyall was the Hamiota Red Sox’s MVP in 1968, and has an MSBL career batting average of .301.
+He coached the Souris Bantam BB’s in 1962, the Hamiota juvenile team in 1972, and the Hamiota Bisons in 1974 to a provincial championships.
+Lyall also coached the juvenile Team Manitoba in 1988, and umpired from 1973-85, including in three western Canadian championships, and one Canadian senior championship.